RandyKLe/YummyNoodleBar/5/README.ftl.md

 <@snippet "src/test/java/com/yummynoodlebar/web/controller/CheckoutIntegrationTest.java" "init" "complete"/>

-Following that are tests that check.
+Following that are tests that check:

-* the basket is correctly added to the model
+* The basket is correctly added to the model.
-* the view forward is correct
+* The view forward is correct.
-* the checkout controller will redirect to the url `/order` if the POST is complete and correct.
+* The checkout controller will redirect to the url `/order` if the POST is complete and correct.
-* the checkout controller will forward back to the url `/checkout` if the POST is incomplete.
+* The checkout controller will forward back to the url `/checkout` if the POST is incomplete.

 This breaking up of tests follows the Clean Code principles laid out by Rob C. Martin.